hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 ### 15. Peckham

 **Food and drink:**
-* Persepolis - vegetarian Persian food.
+* Persepolis - Persian vegetarian restaurant.
 The Feast menu is packed with flavours.

 <a name="richmond"></a>